 Potential risks for gene therapy products can be identified, in addition to side effects caused by the product candidate itself, as part of the entire process required for their manufacturing and administration.
 For Temferon manufacturing, each patient needs to be subjected to a mobilization and harvesting process for hemapoietic stem progenitor cells (HSPCs) collection.
 This procedure is associated with risks linked to the administration of mobilization agents.
 The conditioning regimen required for administering our product candidate and the associated procedures can also cause adverse side effects.
 A gene therapy patient is generally administered with cytotoxic drugs to remove stem cells from the bone marrow to create sufficient space for the modified stem cells to engraft and produce their progeny.
-This procedure compromises the patient's immune system, and adverse events related to preconditioning have been observed in our ongoing clinical trial.
-If in the future we are unable to demonstrate that such adverse events were caused by the conditioning regimens used, or by their administration process or related procedure, the FDA, EMA or other regulatory authorities could order us to cease further development of, or deny the approval of, Temferon or our other product candidates for any or all target indications.
+This procedure compromises the patient's immune system, and adverse events related to preconditioning regimens used, or by their administration process or related procedure, the FDA, EMA or other regulatory authorities could order us to cease further development of, or deny the approval of, Temferon or our other product candidates for any or all target indications.
 Even if we are able to demonstrate that adverse events are not related to our drug product, such occurrences could affect the ability to enroll patients to complete the clinical trial, or the commercial viability of any product candidates that obtain regulatory approval.

 To date, Temferon has only been administered to a small number of human subjects in our ongoing Phase 1/2a study.
 Due to the lack of a broader experience in human subjects, there is limited information available about the relationship of adverse events to administration of Temferon.
 Adverse events experienced in our clinical trials and attributed to autologous stem cell transplant (ASCT), concomitant medications, and disease progression have included febrile neutropenia and other infectious complications, venous thromboembolism, poor performance status, liver enzyme elevation, brain abscess and hemiparesis.
-While most of these adverse events were managed with treatment and supportive care, one GBM patient died at day 60 due to complications following the conditioning regimen, but before administration of Temferon.
+While most of these adverse events were managed with treatment and supportive care, two GBM patients died (day +60 and +122) due to complications following the conditioning regimens.